KokoTa/build-with-ie8/README.md

 If use jquery, please use under or equal 1.9 version.
 As we know, CDN is a good way to make us code smaller, so util library like jquery we can use CDN to link program.
 Also, we need to set webpack config file.

+Lodash can't support IE8.

 ## Notice

 If program isn't large, layui maybe a good part.

+If you want use React in IE8, look anu!